Gronis/gloomhaven-helper-rfid/README.md

 Done:
 -
+    - Add support for different app versions (v7.6 and v8.0 works)
     - Communicate with RFID reader (rmd6300)
     - Connect to tcp server when a client connects (hard coded to port 58888)
     - Read game state from Gloomhaven Helper tcp server